1pretom/react/README.md

 # React

-This is a repository to my projects in react
+This is a repository to projects in react